opensquiggly/eugene/README.md

 We wanted a way to build these trigram indexes with clean, flexible, easy to modify C# code, and also have a way to put an LRU cache in front of the data structures so that the amount of memory used can be controlled more carefully.
-The goal is to make the indexing run very fast even on small memory VM instances, and to never product out of memory errors.
+The goal is to make the indexing run very fast even on small memory VM instances, and to never produce out of memory errors.

 # Where Did the Names Come From?